SogaOk/cloud_projects/README.md

 ![asg create](./imgs/create_asg9.JPG)

 Our Auto Scaling group is created and starts to provision our web server instances in line with our configuration.
-So we should see 2 Ec2 instances being launched on our EC2 dashboard.
+So we should see two EC2 instances being launched on our EC2 dashboard.

 ![asg created and deploying](./imgs/asg_created.JPG)